 - Immediate block.
 If you decide that a particular signal on your site is severe enough, you can have Shield immediately mark that IP as blocked.

 Or, let's say you configured Double Offense for Invalid Usernames option, and you have offense limit set to 6.
 Each time a visitor attempts to login with a non-existent username, instead of incrementing the offense count by 1, it increments by 2.
 The visitor's IP will reach the limit (6) more quickly, and be blocked sooner.
-You can see these activities in your Audit Trail as well.
+You can see these activities in your Activity Log as well.

 Note: You can review and analyse the blacklisted IP under the IP Management and Analysis section here.